singnet/dev-portal/docs/products/DecentralizedAIPlatform/TUI/FAQ/could-not-retrieve-account-information/index.md

 snet account balance
 ```

-If you can see Ethereum, AGIX and MPE balances of your identity, you have a valid identity.
+If you can see Ethereum, ASI (FET) and MPE balances of your identity, you have a valid identity.
 Otherwise, please retry this guide and ensure you have the correct information for your cryptocurrency wallet. \
 \
 If you have a valid identity, you can the restart the TUI with your repective Operating System's run script, as detailed [here](/docs/products/DecentralizedAIPlatform/TUI/GettingStarted/execution/)